Indre-V/bee-aware/README.md

 ### Events

 - This section contains the vents throughout the year end-user may be interested take part in.
 The colours are used in the layout are yellow and green to represent the pollinators and nature.
+The border colors are the same as in the previous section.

-  _Large and Medium devices_ have title of the event displayed on the left and details on the right using grid view.
+  _Large and Medium devices_ have title of the event displayed on the box with heading at the top and details below.

 ![Events Medium and Large Screen](docs/events-ml-screen-view.png)